yurimimi/yui/README.md

 - Set wallpaper

-`set_wallpaper` replaces the feh --bg (background) command in .xinitrc with a new one with set wallpaper image.
+`set_wallpaper` replaces the feh --bg (background) command in .xinitrc with a new one with a set wallpaper image.

-# Contrib
+# Contribution

 Please don't hesitate to add stuff and fix grammatical and other mistakes in the text (comments, docs, etc.) because I'm just learning English.
 It'll help me a lot. :)